Department of Radiology, University of Cambridge School of Clinical Medicine.

 Email: Jonathan Weir-McCall Tel.: + 44 (0)1223 746445

-Jonathan’s interests lie in cardiothoracic imaging, particularly in the use of CT and MRI for examining the interactions between arterial disease and cardiac function both within the systemic and the pulmonary circulation.
-He is currently a research fellow taking part in the SPUtNIk trial comparing dynamic contrast enhanced CT and positron emission tomography in the assessment of pulmonary nodules.
+He is a University Lecturer and Honorary Consultant in Cardiothoracic Imaging.
+His research interests lie in cardiothoracic imaging, particularly in the use of CT and MRI for understanding disease, guiding management and prognosis.
+This work focuses on the interactions between arterial disease and cardiac function both within the systemic and the pulmonary circulation.